ConnectFirst

 When you miss a call, the single most effective thing you can do is send a text within 60 seconds.
 Not a callback attempt that rings to their voicemail.
 Not an email they'll see at 9pm.
 A text.

-SMS has a 98% open rate, and 90% of texts are read within three minutes.
-Compare that to email (roughly 20% open rate) or a callback that may not get picked up.
-A text reaches them while they're still in the mindset of solving the problem.
+SMS has a 98% open rate -- 90% read within three minutes.
+Email sits around 20%.
+A callback might not get picked up at all.
+A text reaches them while they're still standing next to the broken unit, phone in hand.

 The message doesn't need to be clever.
 Something like: